sahilrajput03/sahilrajput03/thoughts-principles.md

 If the world was blind, how many people would you impress.

 Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.

+In the end some of your greatest pains becomes your greatest strengths.